 5. The amount of coverage you choose

 The amount of coverage you choose in each category has an impact on the final price of your premium.
-To find out how much coverage you need, let’s break down your homeowners insurance into categories.
+To find out how much insurance coverage you need, let’s break down your homeowners insurance into categories.

 Now for the million-dollar question (maybe literally!).
 How much coverage do you need for your home?
 And is it just your home, or more?
 Hint: it’s much more.